-If you were displaced, or have unmet needs, request aid from FEMA by Nov.
-27
+If you were displaced or have unmet needs, request aid from FEMA

 When applying for Federal Emergency Management Agency (FEMA) disaster Individual Assistance, residents who have unmet needs for necessities such as food, shelter, and clothing can receive an initial $750 in Serious Needs Assistance without being required to conduct an inspection.

-If you were displaced from your home due to Hurricane Helene storm damage and are staying in a car, with a friend or family member, in a hotel or shelter – anywhere that isn’t the home you were in prior to the storm – FEMA disaster Individual Assistance is also available to you now.
-Hillsborough County residents affected by Hurricane Helene qualify, but the deadline to apply is Nov.
-27, 2024.
+If you were displaced from your home due to storm damages caused by Hurricanes Helene and Milton and are staying in a car, with a friend or family member, in a hotel or shelter, or anywhere that isn’t the home you were in prior to the storm, FEMA disaster Individual Assistance is also available to you now.
+Hillsborough County residents affected by Hurricanes Helene and Milton qualify, and the deadline to file your request will be announced as soon as possible.
 Once you confirm you are displaced and complete the application, it will generate your FEMA number.
 You should use this number when applying for additional assistance through HOPE Florida.

 FEMA aid can be used for temporary housing, home repairs, car damages, uninsured property losses, child care, and other expenses.